STARK ATTENTION CENTER

 Meals are prepared daily by three Cooks and our Medical Department is headed by a fulltime Registered Nurse.

-Two times during the week church sessions are offered to youth so their spiritual needs are met.
+Faith Family Church provides a church service so the spiritual needs of our youth are met.
+This is a non-denominational format.
 MCJAS has a wonderful church volunteer program that is a positive influence on the youth and never seems to give up on these young people.
 Our volunteers don’t judge but instead acknowledges that we are all flawed and we all have a need to be nurtured and forgiven, a theme that comes across to all of the young people that participate.

 Family visitation is encouraged.
 Staff understand the family interaction is important and a vital part of the youth transitioning back to home.